MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/backup-confidential-vm-with-customer-managed-key-restore.md

 ***Note***

-*If you select ***snapshot only tier*** recovery point to restore and then trigger the restore by selecting a different DES (than the original DES), an error appears because restore from a different DES though pointing to correct key isn't supported from the ***snapshot only tier***.*
+*If you select ***snapshot only tier*** recovery point to restore and then trigger the restore by selecting a different DES (than the original DES), an error appears.
+This happens because restore from a different DES (even though that is pointing to correct key) is currently not supported from the ***snapshot only tier***.*

 ![Screenshot shows Snapshot only tier.](https://github.com/MicrosoftDocs/Backup-Confidential-VMs-with-CMK/blob/main/articles/media/backup-confidential-vm-with-customer-managed-key/restore-using-snapshot-only-tier.png)